By Jason Snell

 Support for third-party edits.
 In the transition from iPhoto to Photos, the ability to edit a photo in an outside app and then save it back into your photo library was lost.1 It’s back now, and it’s better than it ever was in iPhoto.

 Once an image has been opened in an external editor, you can do pretty much anything you want to it.
 Once you save in the app, the adjustments you’ve made come back to Photos right where you left it.
-You can make further edits on that photo if you want, and as with any photo in Photos, the original image is stored so you can revert to the original at any time.
+You can make further edits on that photo if you want, and as with any photo in Photos, the original image is stored so you can revert back at any time.

 Browsing adjustments.
 In previous versions of photos, the interface focused on tabs at the top of the screen—which you could optionally swap for a more iPhoto-like sidebar pane.
 On High Sierra, Photos has fully embraced that sidebar—it’s always visible when you’re browsing photos.
 (As someone who always ran Photos with the sidebar on, I applaud this move.)